 Some movies don't hold up well.
-Mosaic anthology drama "Crash" was nominated for 2 Golden Globes, won 2 BAFTAs (supporting actress Thandie Newton, screenplay) and surprisingly won 3 Oscars (best picture, screenplay, editing), beating the favorited "Brokeback Mountain".
-"Crash" might be more 'conservative' compared to the liberal "Mountain", but it's still superior non the less.
-Still, after frequent viewings, some of it's flaws really start to become bothersome.
-Poetic, touching, honest and slightly magical, this drama densly included the theme of racism in the function of the story, raising polemics about how violence only creates new violence due to banal misunderstandments of the hermetic individuals, enriching the whole with occasional esoteric scenes (the great opening credits with lights of cars shown out of focus; the finale with the snow in L.A.), with the unusual principle in which allmost all of the charachters change, hence the good ones become bad and the bad one become good.
+Mosaic anthology drama "Crash" was surprisingly won several awards, including for best picture, beating the favorite "Brokeback Mountain".
+"Crash" might be more 'conservative' compared to the liberal "Mountain", but it's still superior nonetheless.
+Still, after frequent viewings, some of its flaws really start to become apparent.
+Poetic, touching, honest and slightly magical, this drama densely included the theme of racism in the function of the story, raising polemics about how violence only creates new violence due to banal misunderstanding of the hermetic individuals, enriching the whole with occasional esoteric scenes (the great opening credits with lights of cars shown out of focus; the finale with the snow in L.A.), with the unusual principle in which almost all of the characters change, hence the good ones become bad and the bad one become good.